FAQs

 Why is the Route 22A corridor being studied?

-The Vergennes PEL Study will evaluate transportation alternatives that reduce large truck traffic on VT Route 22A and their associated impacts in Downtown Vergennes, while seeking ways to enhance the quality of life and economic vitality for residents in the City and surrounding towns.
+The Vergennes PEL Study is evaluating transportation solutions that reduce the impact of large truck traffic on Route 22A in Downtown Vergennes, while seeking ways to enhance the quality of life and economic vitality for residents in the City and surrounding towns.

 Why is another study being done for the Route 22A corridor?